Terrorism in Bangladesh: Post-independence insurgencies (1970s-1980s)

 Following Bangladesh's independence in 1971, leftist insurgent groups, including the Purba Banglar Sarbahara Party (PBSP) established by Siraj Sikder in June 1971, initiated armed opposition against the Sheikh Mujibur Rahman government.
 In their view, this government was aligned with Indian and Soviet interests instead of a genuine proletarian revolution.
 These Maoist groups, which had broken away from previous communist movements, conducted guerrilla operations targeting state forces and alleged class enemies.
 Discontent over post-independence economic policies and political centralization fueled these activities.

-This insurgency intensified by 1972-1975, involving groups like the Gonobahini (People's Army), the armed wing of the Jatiya Samajtantrik Dal (Jasad), which had split from the radical leftist faction of the Awami League.
+This insurgency intensified from 1972-1975, involving groups like the Gonobahini (People's Army), the armed wing of the Jatiya Samajtantrik Dal (Jasad), which had split from the radical leftist faction of the Awami League.
 They clashed with government forces amid rising tensions in late 1974.
 The killing of Siraj Sikder in January 1975 and subsequent military crackdowns under Ziaur Rahman caused these groups to fragment; although their militant capabilities diminished by the late 1970s, their remnants persisted with limited activities in rural areas.

+From 1975 till 1977, Bangladeshi politician Abdul Kader Siddique organzed a low level insurgency against Bangladeshi military and security personnel from 1975 till 1977.After the assassination of Sheikh Mujibur Rahman in 1975, Siddiqui and his followers attacked government troops.
+Elements loyal to Siddiqui operated from bases in Assam province in India and were actively supported by India's Border Security Force.
+From September till October 1975 armed clashes with security personnel at different parts of the country left 72 insurgents dead.
+They also claimed to have occupied some 300 kilometres area along the border stretching from Rangpur to Sylhet with about 9500 insurgents.
+During these attacks, 104 rebels were killed and more than 500 were injured.
+The insurgency lasted more than two years.
+In 1976, the ndian Prime minister Morarji Desai and his Janata Party came to power and ended support for his insurgency by stating "no shelter shall be given to criminal elements across the border" and promised non-interference in Bangladeshi affairs.
+Siddique complained that Indian Prime minister Morarji Desai handed over 6000 of his fighters to the government of Ziaur Rahman.